What’s in a leading Environmental Paper Procurement Policy?

 Conservation of Forest Biodiversity and Ecosystems

-Preference suppliers that work toward conservation of endangered forests and the protection of biodiversity and ecosystems contained within these forests,
+Preference suppliers that work toward conservation of ancient and endangered forests and the protection of biodiversity and ecosystems contained within these forests,

 Work toward phasing out and finding suitable alternatives to any fiber sourced from high conservation value forests.

 Support large-scale protection of High Conservation Value and Ancient & Endangered forest areas such as the Boreal, Indonesian and South American Rainforests, and temperate rainforests of the Pacific North West, joint solutions and visionary conservation agreements such as the Great Bear Rainforest Agreement.